 Since its inception in the 1970s, the Appropriate Technology (AT) movement has gained substantial traction, enabling it to grow.
 This study examines the literature from the last decade, as well as the history of AT, in order to determine whether it can be used in the energy generation industry.
-The emergence contemporary, of dependable, cost-effective and renewable energy (RE)systems increased the share of utility-scale RE solutions over small solutions to fulfill individual needs.
+The emergence of contemporary, dependable, and cost-effective renewable energy (RE) systems increased the share of utility-scale RE solutions over small solutions to fulfill individual needs.
 A critical approach to technical appraisal was utilized.
 A community engagement strategy is required by governmental institutions, shareholders, and energy ponds.
 According to the study, increased collective engagement will help the African renewable industry thrive, which represents a new AT method.